BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

 * **Theft at Home + Secondary:* Locked iPhone; locked Passport; Passport Backup + Words; 2 recovery shares.
 Two keys stolen.
 * **Theft at Primary + Secondary:** Locked Passport Backup; 2 recovery shares; potential to highjack Apple account.
 One key stolen, potential for one other.

 The addition of an optional cloud adds very little danger, except in the situation where both Home and Cloud are compromised (which means: don't make your cloud login information available with your other material in your Home Storage, or you're creating a SPOC.
-Ideally when you're using it at home, it should be protected by your home computer's authentication.)
+Ideally when you're using it at home, your cloud login information should be protected by your home computer's authentication.)

 * **Cloud:** Potential to highjack Apple account.
 Potential for one key stolen.
 * **Home + Cloud:** Unlocked iPhone, unlocked Passport, 1 recovery share.
 Two keys stolen.